Kalvis melagis: History

 A handful of Lithuanians who studied at various universities in Saint Petersburg gathered into an informal group.
-According to Juozas Tumas-Vaižgantas, the group would gather in the apartment of graf Vladimir Zubov.
+According to Juozas Tumas-Vaižgantas, the group would gather in the apartment of count Vladimir Zubov.
 Its most active member was Petras Vileišis who initiated the publication of Kalvis megalis.
 The nameplate was drawn by Stanislovas Lukša.
 Other contributors included Juozas Brazaitis, Juozas Grigiškis, Česlovas Pancežinskis, Jonas Kymantas.
 It was handwritten by Vileišis on standard 22 × 35 cm paper, mimeographed, and distributed among Lithuanian students and sent via mail to others.
 It was published three times a month between December 1875 and March 1876 but no more than 10 issues appeared.
 Though circulation must have been very small, Kalvis melagis was known to Lithuanian activists.
 Jonas Šliūpas wrote about it in Aušra in 1883.

 He picked the title based on blacksmith Krasnickis near his native village.
 As a child, Vileišis liked to visit the smithy and listen to blacksmith's stories.
 Since the smithy was visited by many people from different places, the blacksmith heard and told news and rumors but would always say that he was a liar and made up stories to avoid any trouble with the police.
 The circumstances around the establishment of Kalvis melagis were described in the novel Tėviškė (Homeland) by Ona Pleirytė-Puidienė.